JetBrains/Qodana/topics/inspectopedia.md

 [//]: # (title: Inspectopedia)

-Sometimes you need more info about what a specific inspection reports, or why it is a problem in your codebase.
+Sometimes you need more info about what a specific analysis reports or why it is a problem in your codebase.
 [Inspectopedia](https://www.jetbrains.com/help/inspectopedia/) provides details about inspections: descriptions, severity levels, languages covered, etc.

 You can use the table of contents to explore all available inspections: